WokLibCodeClub/Python-Clock/Step7-Custom-clock-background/README2.md

 ## 2. Draw tick marks round the outside

 The ```blank_clock.gif``` image we used before for the clock background had three different type of tick marks - long ticks at 12, 3, 6, and 9 positions; medium length ticks at all the other numbers; and short ticks at all the seconds positions.
+(The thicknesses of the different types of tick may also be slightly different.)

 ![Clock background](../Step3-Setting-up-the-Analogue-clock/blank_clock.gif "One example analogue clock")

 We want to draw these three different types of ticks on our custom clock background.
 Let's start with little ticks to mark every second.

+### Draw ticks at the seconds positions

 First - how long should they be?
 You can give the tick length by the number of pixels, but a better way is to make them a fraction of the radius - that way, if you make the clock bigger the ticks will automatically get bigger in the same proportion.
 We'll put this fraction in a variable called ```tick_len```.
 The *actual* length of the tick in pixels will be calculated by Python using a formula ```tick_len * clock_radius```.